photography, multiple image overlays, adobe lightroom & photoshop used. No AI but if so it will be annotated as such with the image.

 The Universe is incomprehensibly vast, a profound mystery, it challenges our understanding at every level.
-Are we alone, or is life a common phenomenon?
+Are we alone, or is life a common phenomenon maybe we are even in a matrix?
 Philosophers, theologians, and scientists alike grapple with these questions, exploring a spectrum of perspectives.

-Later, with a little intervention and a subsequent trip to capture the three billion-year-old pink rocks of Perros-Guirec in Brittany, these divergent cosmic worlds came together.
-The resulting work serves as a tribute to the interconnectedness of our planet and the vast Universe it inhabits
+Later, with a little intervention and a subsequent trip to capture the three billion-year-old pink rocks of Perros-Guirec in Brittany France, these divergent cosmic worlds came together.
+A nod to the complex interconnectedness of our planet and the vast Universe and beyond it inhabits

 In contemplating the Universe, one is reminded of Earth’s fragile balance that sustains life.
-While the cosmos may feel eternal, our planet faces urgent environmental challenges.
+While the cosmos may feel eternal and infinite, our planet faces urgent environmental challenges.
 Protecting this delicate harmony requires urgent action to preserve the only home we know.

 Universe A The background Photograph of this composite image was a taken at a coastal site in Wales, UK, showing many Jurassic rocks.
 Over the boulders are three spherical images representing planets.
 The background is a neutral bluish while the 'planets' are in shades of red blue and green.
 By seeing the Universe as akin to atoms on Earth invites the idea that we are part of something infinite.